top of page

 • Columns: Skills to Learn, Learning in Progress, Mastered

-• Example: Track hobbies, language learning, or online courses.
+• Example: Track hobbies, language learning, or drawing courses.

 Achieving Work-Life Balance with Kanban

-Maintain distinct boards to avoid blending professional and personal tasks.
+• Separate work and personal boards to create mental boundaries: maintain distinct boards to avoid blending professional and personal tasks

 1. Limit Work in Progress (WIP)